Fan Or Not, The Kardashians Have You Trapped In Their Scandalous Web

 Let’s compare the timeline for Kylie’s pregnancy to the cheating scenario that just unfolded.

 February 19, 2019: TMZ reports that Jordyn Woods made out with Tristan Thompson at a party.
-Khloé Kardashian immediately reacts on social media, cryptically commenting on a post about the rumor.
+Khloé Kardashian immediately reacts on social media, cryptically commenting on a post about the rumour.

 February 20, 2019: Kim Kardashian West is the first family member to officially react on social media.